ppotturi/adp-aso-helm-library/README.md

 Below values are set in flux repositories and all ASO resources will use these values internally.

-for e.g. NameSpaceQueues will get created inside `serviceBusNamespaceName` namaspace and postgres database will get created inside `postgresServerName` server.
+for e.g. NameSpace Queues will get created inside `serviceBusNamespaceName` namaspace and postgres database will get created inside `postgresServerName` server.

 ```
 subscriptionId: <string>                  --subscription Id